 Many low-carb eaters use intermittent fasting (IF) to complement their lifestyle.
 IF means eating within a certain time frame and abstaining from eating for the remainder of the time.
 Fasting allows the digestive system to rest and heal and has a positive influence on the gut microbiome (the balance of bacteria, yeast and other microbes living inside the digestive tract).
 Fasting has been used for centuries in many different cultures for healing, detoxification and religious reasons.
 Here are a few things you may not have known about this blazing-hot trend.

-2. YOU CAN ADJUST THE FASTING WINDOW TO WORK FOR YOU.
 There are different ways to fast.
 Shorter fasts (less than 24 hours) may have a 16- to 18-hour fast and a 6- to 8-hour feeding window.
-Usually people will delay their first meal of the day and just have lunch and dinner.
+Usually, people will delay their first meal of the day and just have lunch and dinner.
 Longer fasts (over 24 hours) are done less frequently and may have profound healing effects on the digestive system.
 Always check with your doctor first before attempting any fasting protocol, as certain medications (such as those for blood pressure and blood sugar) may need to be adjusted as fasting will likely lower both blood pressure and blood sugar levels.